NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 * Spanish `stt_es_conformer_ctc_large <https://huggingface.co/nvidia/stt_es_conformer_ctc_large>`_ (1340 hours of Spanish speech).
 * Italian `stt_it_conformer_ctc_large <https://huggingface.co/nvidia/stt_it_conformer_ctc_large>`_ (487 hours of Italian speech).

-To finetune a model with the same vocab size, just set the desired model via the *init_from_pretrained_model* parameter:
+To finetune a model with the same vocabulary size, just set the desired model via the *init_from_pretrained_model* parameter:

 .. code-block:: bash

     +init_from_pretrained_model=${PRETRAINED_MODEL_NAME}

 as it is done in the Kinyarwanda example.
-If the size of the vocab differs from the one presented in the pretrained model, you need to change the vocab manually as done in the `finetuning tutorial <https://github.com/NVIDIA/NeMo/blob/main/tutorials/asr/ASR_CTC_Language_Finetuning.ipynb>`_:
+If the size of the vocabulary differs from the one presented in the pretrained model, you need to change the vocabulary manually as done in the `finetuning tutorial <https://github.com/NVIDIA/NeMo/blob/main/tutorials/asr/ASR_CTC_Language_Finetuning.ipynb>`_:

 .. code-block:: python